 Our staff will record the death certificate with the local health department and secure copies as directed by the family or responsible party.
 Our staff will notify social security of the death and assist family with filing any claims.
 Benefits are only paid to a surviving spouse or dependent children.
-In order to receive the death benefit, the surviving spouse must complete the claim form with social security.

 Our staff will coordinate any arrangements selected by the family.
-This includes a Memorial Service, private viewing or interment in a local cemetery or National Veterans Cemetery.
+This includes a memorial service, private viewing or interment in a local cemetery or National Veterans Cemetery.

 Our staff will provide options to families interested in urns, urn vaults or other memorial packages.

 - Contact attorney, accountant and executor of estate.